-• Make grants to support inspirational and relevant civil society initiatives, especially grassroots efforts that seek to supplement local resources.
-Community-controlled grantmaking increases the transparency, accountability and professionalism of local initiatives.
+- Making grants to support inspirational and relevant civil society initiatives, especially grassroots efforts that seek to supplement local resources.

-• Link resources by introducing people with expertise, ideas, contacts, equipment, and other assets to community activists who can use them to serve their communities.
-Effectively utilizing resources that already exist in our abundant community helps decrease our dependence on outside resources.
+- Link resources by introducing people with expertise, ideas, contacts, equipment, and other assets to community activists who can use them to serve their communities.
+This helps decrease our dependence on outside resources.

-• Advocate for systemic change in the international aid system so that it respects Palestinian rights and responds to local priorities.
-Advocacy includes constructive engagement with innovative donors who want a local partner to help them improve their policies and maximize their impact.
+- Advocate for systemic change in the international aid system so that it respects Palestinian rights and responds to local priorities.

 Mujawara (neighboring) are ideas shared freely with no control by any authority, and Al Ouna (indigenous aid system), a form of collective efforts led by the community to help individuals in their personal affairs and to enhance the well-being of the entire community.
 These traditions are still successful methods reviving a culture of sharing and convening, which is enabling us to have an active civil society ensuring its own democratic autonomy.